 Treatment may be done for cosmetic and health reasons.
 In some cases, the areas of discolored skin may break down and form open sores, called stasis ulcers.
 Clots can also form in the pooled blood.
 When the valves are functioning poorly, your leg may burn, ache, or throb.

 Treatment for this condition can involve either destroying or removing the damaged veins.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Leading up to the procedure, you may be advised to:

 The anesthesia depends on the type of procedure that you are having.
 Anesthesia may be:

-With this procedure, the doctor will inject a chemical into each of the damaged veins.
+With this procedure, a chemical will be injected into each of the damaged veins.
 This chemical will scar the vein so that it will no longer be able to carry blood.
 This will be a short, simple office procedure.

-This is done on one of the largest superficial veins, called the greater saphenous vein.
-The doctor will view the vein using an ultrasound, then puncture the vein near the knee.
+This is done on one of the largest superficial veins, called the great saphenous vein.
+The vein will be viewed using an ultrasound.
+Then, the vein will be punctured near the knee.
 A catheter will be threaded up to the groin.
 The space between the vein and the skin will be filled with a special solution.
 This solution will provide local anesthesia.
 The catheter will then be attached to a radiofrequency generator or a laser.
 Heat or light energy will seal the vein closed so that there is no longer any backflow of blood.

-The doctor will remove the veins by threading a long wire into them.
+The veins will be removed by threading a long wire into them.
 Each vein will be tied to this wire and then stripped out.
 This will leave the smaller side branches broken off and in place.
 This procedure is usually not used on the saphenous vein.